AhmadT14/Build-a-Shopping-Cart/README.md

 - **Loops & Conditionals**

 ## My Contribution 🏗️
-I worked on the **`script.js` file**, implementing core JavaScript functionality to make the Shopping Cart interactive.
+I worked on the **`script.js` file** in the assets folder, implementing core JavaScript functionality to make the Shopping Cart interactive.